-16. Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes/ No / Don't know b. that affects your property in some other way?
+Yes/ No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
+Yes/ No / Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.